etsy/logster/README.md

       -l LOG_DIR, --log-dir=LOG_DIR
                             Where to store the logster logfile.
 Default location /var/log/logster
+      --log-conf=LOG_CONFIGURATION_FILE
+                            Location of the logging configuration file.
+                            Default is None and will use the default logging configuration (rotating file)
       -o OUTPUT, --output=OUTPUT
                             Where to send metrics (can specify multiple times).
                             Choices are 'graphite', 'ganglia', 'cloudwatch',